Online Master of Science in Mental Health Counseling

 Expert Butler University Faculty

-Our online classes are taught by experienced school counselors who understand what it takes to succeed in the field.
+Our online classes are taught by experienced Mental Health and School Counselors who understand what it takes to succeed in the field.
 They are all experts in the subject matter, well-known nationally for their work in the field, and ready to help you on your educational journey.

 Quality Online Education from a Top-Ranked University